-A £10,000 fund to support local musicians and dance artists to create work in the digital world.
+A £10,000 fund that supported local musicians and dance artists to create work in the digital world.

-Through microgrants of up to £750 the Go DigiTL scheme strengthens artistic relationships between Trinity Laban and the wider community.
+Through one-off microgrants of up to £750, the Go DigiTL scheme strengthened artistic relationships between Trinity Laban and the wider community.

 Go DigiTL Microgrants

-By offering crucial financial support and mentoring Go DigiTL supports independent artists living in Lewisham and Greenwich to realise their ideas, adapt to the challenges and contribute to the fast-changing digital landscape.
+By offering crucial financial support and mentoring, Go DigiTL 2020 supported independent artists living in Lewisham and Greenwich to realise their ideas, adapt to the challenges and contribute to the fast-changing digital landscape.

-The microgrants scheme, launched in June 2020, nurtures creative innovation, strengthens artistic relationships between Trinity Laban and the local community, and promotes a conversation around post-pandemic artistic practice.
+The microgrants scheme was designed to nurture creative innovation, strengthen artistic relationships between Trinity Laban and the local community, and promote a conversation around post-pandemic artistic practice.

-Successful applicants can use the grant to invest in new equipment, professional support services or promotional materials, and will receive practical support to showcase their work online.
+Chosen by a panel of TL dance and music staff, successful applicants used the grant to invest in new equipment, professional support services and promotional materials, and received practical support to showcase their work online.